NotVinz/CREST_scripts/VMD_conformation_analysis/README.md

-Given a set of conformers (same atom numbering), writes the conformation of the molecule by analyzing the dihedral angles specified in the tcl script.
+Given a set of conformers in xyz format (same atom numbering), writes the conformation of the molecule by analyzing the dihedral angles specified in the tcl script.

+Run batch.sh to execute.

 Some sample conformers of diglyme are included.

 Conformations are marked as: